Liquor Control Board of Ontario: History

 Between 1927 and 1957, these permits came in the form of passport sized books that consisted of two separate sections, the first which included the permit holder's personal information (place of residence, marital status, occupation/employer, notes change of address) and a second section which kept a record of the individual's purchase history (date, quantity, value, store number and initials).
 In 1957, Permit books were replaced with permit cards.
 These cards held the permit holder's name and their permit number and also were needed in order to purchase liquor at the LCBO.
-When an individual wanted to make a purchase at an LCBO store, he or she had to fill in a purchase order form that included their name, address and permit number as well as the kind and volume of liquor that they wished to purchase.
+Individuals wanting to make a purchase at an LCBO store needed to fill in a purchase order form that included their name, address and permit number as well as the kind and volume of liquor that they wished to purchase.
 The purchase order form would be handed to an LCBO employee along with the individual's liquor permit and the employee would "examine [the] permit and see to what extent the purchaser has been buying liquor.
 If a purchaser had exceeded a reasonable quantity per week, the permit number and address would be noted and referred to vendor."
 Under the Liquor Control Act, the LCBO was to promote temperance through facilitating education and moderation.
 This meant a store employee could deny a sale to a customer if his intended purchases may be considered too large for one person to reasonably consume.

 Purchase order forms were also used by the LCBO as a means of tracking irregularities in liquor purchases and sales and had to be stamped by the employee who had approved the sale and had filled the order.
 After the liquor permits books were phased out in 1957, purchase order forms were used as a means of establishing individuals' purchase histories in cases of legal investigations and the LCBO's own control processes.
 Purchase order forms remained in use into the 1970s when the LCBO changed to a self-serve format.